Simon Schama: In the United States

 Schama mooted some possible (invented) connections between the two cases, exploring the historian's inability "ever to reconstruct a dead world in its completeness however thorough or revealing the documentation", and speculatively bridging "the teasing gap separating a lived event and its subsequent narration."
 Not all readers absorbed the nuance of the title: it received a very mixed critical and academic reception.
 Traditional historians in particular denounced Schama's integration of fact and conjecture to produce a seamless narrative, but later assessments took a more relaxed view of the experiment.
 It was an approach soon taken up by such historical writers as Peter Ackroyd, David Taylor, and Richard Holmes.

-Sales in hardback exceeded those of Schama's earlier works.

 Schama's next book, Landscape and Memory (1995), focused on the relationship between physical environment and folk memory, separating the components of landscape as wood, water and rock, enmeshed in the cultural consciousness of collective "memory" embodied in myths, which Schama finds to be expressed outwardly in ceremony and text.
 More personal and idiosyncratic than Dead Certainties, this book was more traditionally structured and better-defined in its approach.
 Despite mixed reviews, the book was a commercial success and won numerous prizes.

 Plaudits came from the art world rather than from traditional academia.
 Schama became art critic for The New Yorker in 1995.
 He held the position for three years, dovetailing his regular column with professorial duties at Columbia University; a selection of his essays on art for the magazine, chosen by Schama himself, was published in 2005 under the title Hang Ups.
 During this time, Schama also produced a lavishly illustrated Rembrandt's Eyes, another critical and commercial success.
 Despite the book's title, it contrasts the biographies of Rembrandt van Rijn and Peter Paul Rubens.